 Have you heard of The Law of Attraction?
 Or the power of positive thinking?
 Basically, it’s the ability to attract the things we want by focusing the majority of our thoughts on them.
 This means you can manifest good things in your life by thinking about and believing it can happen.
-Did you know you can use Law of Attraction habits to lose weight?
-I’ll talk about this in a little bit.
+Did you know you can use Law of Attraction habits to change your weight loss mindset.

 Other people believe if you have a clear vision, believe in your vision, set goals, prioritize, develop strategies, practice gratitude, cope in healthy ways, reflect and become self aware, and reward yourself then you will manifest amazing things in life. ← this is what I believe and practice.